 Soaking up Temple Guilt

-The Reverend Jim Jones, pastor of the Peoples Temple and later demented leader of the Jonestown community, clearly had a few things wrong with him psychologically.
+I chose this photo of the late Reverend Jim Jones, pastor of the Peoples Temple and later demented leader of the Jonestown community, because it shows the force of his character and the dark drives that his habitual sunglasses cannot conceal.
+Clearly Jones had a few things wrong with him psychologically.
 When he entered a hospital for treatment of stress, chest pain, and insomnia, a consulting psychiatrist described him as "paranoid with delusions of grandeur."

-Long before he fled to Jonestown, Jones had revealed enough about his character for his associates to raise questions, but they never did.
-Nevertheless, he fixes in my mind the character of a socialist administrator, inasmuch as he diminished the individual self-worth of his church-members, crushed their individual ego-strength through endless rants about selfishness, egotism, and greed, and thereby reinforced his members' subordinate status.
+Long before he fled to Jonestown, Jones had revealed enough about his character for his associates to raise questions about him, but they never did.
+Nevertheless, he fixes in my mind the character of a socialist administrator, inasmuch as he diminished the individual self-worth of his church-members and their individual ego-strength, and crushed their independence of thought through endless rants about selfishness, egotism, and greed, thereby reinforcing his members' subordinate status.
+He could serve as poster-boy for Democratic Socialists.

 Even with his obvious psychological and megalomaniacal tendencies, he coaxed a thousand, socialist-leaning church members to follow him to his jungle-lair in far-away Guyana in South America, site-unseen.
-They accepted a uniformity of rule by a single power-structure, led by himself.
+They accepted a uniformity of rule by a single power-structure, led by Jones himself.
 After all, if you believe the ethos of socialism, that equality and sharing should dictate the nation's political orientation, then it leaves no room for independent actions, independent centers of power, or independent wealth.
-Whoever has what the government construes as "excess wealth" must share it with the community.
+Whoever has what Jones construed as "excess wealth" had to share it with the community.
+He inculcated in his followers a loathing for the Bourgeoisie.
+"Bourgeoisie" became a go-to epithet for them.

 From Raven, by Tim Reiterman: